 8. Zipping through the Laurel Highlands

-Seven Springs Mountain Resort – Pennsylvania’s largest ski and four seasons resort now offers Laurel Ridgeline Canopy Tours, a highly-interactive and unique way to see the Laurel Highlands’ breathtaking fall foliage.
-Constructed to fit into the natural landscape in perfect harmony with Mother Nature, the new canopy tour will provide riders with a heart-racing, pulse-pounding adventure and an educational experience as they soar up to 150-feet in the air at maximum speeds of 50 miles per hour,
+Seven Springs Mountain Resort – Pennsylvania’s largest ski and four seasons resort offers Laurel Ridgeline Canopy Tours, a highly-interactive and unique way to see the Laurel Highlands’ breathtaking fall foliage.
+Constructed to fit into the natural landscape in perfect harmony with Mother Nature, the canopy tour will provide riders with a heart-racing, pulse-pounding adventure and an educational experience as they soar up to 150-feet in the air at maximum speeds of 50 miles per hour.

 9. Covered Bridges of Somerset County